 1. Mountain Gorilla Trekking

 If you want to come face to face with the gorillas, you first have to acquire a gorilla permit from Uganda Wildlife Authority (UWA) in Kampala.
 It costs around 600 dollars, not exactly cheap, but is well worth the money.
-The trek through the jungle on the way to the gorillas can be heavy, the park is not called ‘impenetrable’ for nothing.
+The trek through the jungle on the way to the gorillas can be heavy, the vegetation in the Bwindi Forest is so thick and that is the reason why it was named ‘Impenetrable’.
 And there is always a chance that you will not see the gorillas, you never know this before.
 But if you run into a gorilla family, you forget the heavy journey and enjoy the impressive animals.
 An experience that you will not soon forget for the rest of your life!

 2. Wildlife Watching